betsybetsybetsy2021/betsybetsybetsy2021/README.md

+I had to sell my coding laptop for shelter which is why there are not updates to my repositories.
+I have been unable to find new work in Los Angeles, most likely because I am not coded properly as a student.
+I received one solar farm job offer that requires a license I cannot pay for, and likely the car that I didn't bring with me.
+I prefer the Frosties, but I dont' have the backing.

 - 👋 Hi, I’m @betsybetsybetsy2021
 - 👀 I’m interested in learning AND snacks!
 No seriously, I have offered to pay developers and hackers in snacks for their good works in protecting what matters.
 - I love food.
 I have worked with a lot of Vietnamese-American tech developers before and looooooveee red bean anything!